ElishaKay/Social-Network-Site-built-with-JavaScript/README.md

 2 - npm install

+3 - npm install -g nodemon`.

-3 - node server.js (or) nodemon server.js
+4 - nodemon server.js (or) nodemon server.js

-4 - navigate to "localhost:8000" in your browser
+5 - navigate to "localhost:8000" in your browser

 Here's another Screenshot in case you wanted to see what it looks like when you click on a post: